-Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are both types of non-Hodgkin lymphoma that affect the lymphocytes.
-Lymphocytes are a type of white blood cell.
+Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are both types of non-Hodgkin lymphoma that affect the lymphocytes, a type of white blood cell.

 Both cancers are so similar that healthcare professionals often group them as CLL/SLL.
 Due to the similarity between the two conditions, there is no difference in how doctors approach their treatment.